Bonfida/bonfida-utils/README.md

 1. The Solana program must be in a folder called `program`
 2. The JS bindings must be in a folder called `js`
 3. The processor folder needs to contain instructions' logic in separate files.
 The name of each file needs to be snake case and match the name of the associated function in `instructions.rs`
-4. The instruction enum of `instructions.rs` needs to have camel case names that match the snake case names of the files in `processor`.
+4. The instruction enum of `instructions.rs` needs to have Pascal case names that match the snake case names of the files in `processor`.
 This is detailed in the example below.
+5. The instruction enum of `instructions.rs` needs to be the first enum to be defined in that file.

 <br />
 <a name="examples"></a>